add-IV/pandaRec/documentation/recipes.md

 Both are possible, if we refer to a recipe with name, we need to make sure that the name is unique.
 If we refer to a recipe with id, then removing a recipe is complicated without creating holes in the numbering.

+For now i'm going with id, since it's easier to implement.

 ## Code

+The code field either shows an example of the code, or later an actual snippet that automatically uses the right column names, df name, etc. snippets like how vscode does it seems reasonable.

 Using [VSCode Snippets](https://code.visualstudio.com/docs/editor/userdefinedsnippets) as basis.